soveng/website/src/data/no-solutions-transcripts/07 - Zig Multiplatform - essence.md

 # Essence of "Zig Multiplatform" (Episode 07)

-**Context:** A deep dive into developer tooling—especially the Zig language/tool-chain—and how local-first, file-centric workflows align with Sovereign Engineering (SE) principles.
+**Context:** A deep dive into developer tooling—especially the Zig language/tool-chain—and how local-first, file-centric workflows align with Sovereign Engineering principles.

 ## Core Themes & Insights